-Helen Grogan's work ACTION AND FRAME (Gertrude Contemporary gallery with pillar), 2014, is distributed across sculpture, photography and live activity.
+Helen Grogan's work ACTION AND FRAME (Gertrude Contemporary gallery with pillar), 2014, was distributed across sculpture, photography and live activity.
 As part of this work, a series of enacted propositions will take place at 2.30pm each Saturday throughout the duration of the exhibition (22 and 29 November, and 6 and 13 December).

 Gertrude Studios Part Two also features new work from Søren Dahlgaard, Agatha Gothe-Snape and Charlie Sofo.

-For three decades Gertrude Contemporary’s studio program has supported early to mid-career artists.
+For over three decades Gertrude Contemporary’s studio program has supported early to mid-career artists.
 Offering artists a large subsidised studio in our exhibition and studio complex in Fitzroy, the program also provides creative and professional support, and advocacy as part of the Gertrude community of artists, curators, writers and audiences.